-Olive oil is graded according to the pressing from which it comes, as well as on its flavour and acidity (not sourness but a low level of free fatty acid).
+Olive oil is graded according to the pressing from which it comes, as well as on its flavour and acidity.

 The quality of an olive oil is generally measured as its ‘free’ fatty acid or ‘free acidity’ level.
 This has nothing to do with the oil tasting acidic or sour.
 It simply describes the uncoupling of the oil’s triglycerides into single fatty acids which aren’t attached to the glycerol ‘backbone’ and therefore can be found on their own.